If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 You can find our booking terms in all their glory here!
 We can’t promise it makes for interesting reading though...

-As much as we would have loved to make our website available in every language under the sun, we're only a small grassroots organization.
+As much as we would have loved to make our website available in every language under the sun, we're only a small grassroots organisation.
 If you’re a translation company or tech whizz reading this and want to help out - get in touch!

 On every Stage Details page of our website we have provided a Strava route from your start and end point, which our Operations Team have plotted, however we recommend that you review this route ahead of your run.